Keerthimeera/Marmeto-E-commmerce-web-page/README.md

 ## Project Description

 The project consists of an HTML file (`index.html`), a CSS file (`style.css`), and a JavaScript file (`script.js`).
-The landing page displays product information, color and size options, and allows users to add the product to their cart.
+The landing page provides users with information about the different categories of clothes. user can select men,women or kids section by clicking that perticular button

 ## Files Included